hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

 }
 ```

-At the end of the preparation step, the ledger contains 6 blocks and last three blocks contain data transactions.
-Let's summarize here state of the database and the ledger.
+At the end of the preparation step, the ledger contains six blocks, with the last three blocks containing data transactions.
+Let's summarize here the state of the database and the ledger.

 **Block 4**

 - key: "key1", version: {block_num: 4, tx_num: 0}, value: "eXl5"

 **Block 5**

 - key: "key1", version: {block_num: 5, tx_num: 0}, value: "dGhpcyBpcyBhIGZpcnN0IHZhbHVl"
 - key: "key2", version: {block_num: 5, tx_num: 0}, value: "dGhpcyBpcyBhIHNlY29uZCB2YWx1ZQ=="
 - key: "key3", version: {block_num: 5, tx_num: 0}, value: "dGhpcyBpcyBhIHRoaXJkIHZhbHVl"

 **Block 6**

 - key: "key1", version: {block_num: 6, tx_num: 0}, value: "dGhpcyBpcyBhIGZpcnN0IHZhbHVlIHVwZGF0ZWQ="
 - key: "key2", version: {block_num: 6, tx_num: 0}, value: "dGhpcyBpcyBhIHNlY29uZCB2YWx1ZSB1cGRhdGVk"
 - key: "key3", version: {block_num: 6, tx_num: 0}, value: deleted

 ## History query
-As first provenance query example, we will query for the full history of the changes in value of `key1` in `bd2`.
-To do this, we use `/provenance/data/history/{dbname}/{key}` GET query, and user `alice` will submit it.
+As the first provenance query example, we will query for the full history of the changes in the value of `key1` in `bd2`.
+To do this, we use the `/provenance/data/history/{dbname}/{key}` GET query and the user `alice` will submit it.

-First step to submit user should sign query parameters, represented as json object.
+As a first step to submitting a query, the user should sign the query parameters, represented as a JSON object.

 **Sign query**
 ```sh
 bin/signer -data '{"user_id":"alice","db_name":"db2","key":"key1"}' -privatekey=deployment/sample/crypto/alice/alice.key
 ```

-Spaces, new lines and fields order in json are important to make it possible for server to validate users signature.
-The string we sign on is result of json serialization of protobuf history query object.
+Spaces, new lines, and field order in JSON are important to make it possible for the server to validate a user's signature.
+The string we sign on is the result of the JSON serialization of the protobuf history query object.
 ```protobuf
 message GetHistoricalDataQuery {
   string user_id = 1;